 - Not at all suitable for performance driving

-As the name implies, semi-metallic pads contain anywhere from 30-65% metal by weight, typically consisting of steel, iron, copper, etc. combined with friction modifiers and fillers, as well as a graphite lubricant.
+As the name implies, semi-metallic pads contain anywhere from 30-65% metal by weight, typically consisting of steel, iron, copper, etc., combined with friction modifiers and fillers, as well as a graphite lubricant.
 Semi-metallic brake pads are arguably the most versatile style available, with the slight compromise being more noise and dust.
-They are also longer lasting and more durable, and their metallic composition can help draw heat away from the rotor and aid in more efficient brake cooling.
+They’re also longer-lasting and more durable, and their metallic composition can help draw heat away from the rotor and aid in more efficient brake-cooling.

 - Dramatically increased braking performance over organic pads

 - Have a much higher thermal threshold due to metallic content

 - Still provide good cold bite

 - Have a much wider operating range (temperature)